Robert Black (serial killer): Series of murders linked

+There were similarities between the murder of Sarah Harper and those of Maxwell and Hogg.
+All three were prepubescent, white girls, abducted with a sexual motive, and taken from public places in a vehicle.
+Their bodies were all dumped with little effort made to hide them, a considerable distance south from the sites of their abduction, within approximately 25 mi of each other; this area became known as the "Midlands triangle".

-Despite these similarities, several investigators initially doubted whether Harper's murder should be linked to the series due to the differences in the circumstances of her abduction and the fact that the child had been subjected to a serious sexual assault prior to her murder, whereas decomposition had erased any such clear traces on the bodies of the two previous victims.
-Harper had been abducted on a rainy Wednesday evening from a suburb in the north of England, wearing a hooded anorak covering much of her face, as opposed to being abducted on a summer Friday afternoon in southern Scotland while wearing summer clothing.
+Despite these similarities, investigators initially doubted whether Harper's murder should be linked to the murders of Maxwell and Hogg due to the differences in the circumstances of her abduction and the fact that she had been subjected to a serious sexual assault prior to her murder, whereas decomposition had erased any such clear traces on the bodies of the two previous victims.
+Harper had been abducted on a rainy Wednesday evening from a suburb in the north of England, wearing a hooded anorak covering much of her face, as opposed to being abducted on a summer Friday afternoon from a public place in southern Scotland while wearing summer clothing.
 Investigators remained open-minded as to whether Harper's murder had been committed by the same person, and telephone and computer connections were established between the incident room in the Leeds district of Holbeck and Leith.
 Harper's murder was formally linked to the series in November 1986.